-Reports seem to indicate that the Internet’s role and importance to UK economy is set to grow.
-The Internet is a central to the Britain’s economy and according to the BCG, London and the South-East are the most popular areas in terms of Internet activity.
+Reports seem to indicate that the Internet’s role and importance to the UK economy are set to grow.
+The Internet is central to Britain’s economy and according to the BCG, London and the South-East are the most popular areas in terms of Internet activity.

 Broadband penetration will be a major contributing factor in the future growth of online commerce and the economy.
-More than 19 million of the 26 million households in the UK already have Internet connection and the government has set a goal of ensuring everyone has internet access by 2015.
+More than 19 million of the 26 million households in the UK already have an Internet connection and the government has set a goal of ensuring everyone has Internet access by 2015.

 More people are taking their products and services online, turning the Internet into a highly competitive marketing platform.
 The increase in E-commerce websites has led to an increase in online advertising and your location online proves to be as important as the physical address of your store.
 The web design industry is now a multi-faceted industry where effective SEO and online marketing form an integral part of the design and web development process.